lordx64/nexus-fps-game/README.md

 # Nexus FPS Game

-This project demonstrates a simple FPS game implemented using the Nexus ZK-VM.
+This project demonstrates a simple FPS game implemented using the Nexus zk-VM (https://nexus.xyz/).
 It showcases how game logic can be executed and verified in a zero-knowledge environment.

 ## Project Structure